MGSimard/vertexblog/README.md

 - [x] Autoroute user to newly created blog
 - [x] Icon view style functionality/context (Setting carries over in all folders)
 - [x] Put in the actual filepath in the save warning dialog
+- [ ] ATTEMPT TO ROLL MY OWN RATELIMIT FROM SCRATCH, GOT ROUGH IDEA OF HOW IT CAN WORK
+- [ ] HEAVY IP-based ratelimit on incorrect password attempts
 - [ ] Use dialog for failure to load blogs or posts
 - [ ] Look into making file creation input infinitely vertically-expanding so user can see what they've entered at all times
 - [ ] Use the isDirty prompting thing if user tries to navigate away from page